CONDITIONS TREATED

 • They do not engage in small talk.

-• Most of the times they may hold long one-sided conversations without noticing if the listener is listening or without any notion of time and on the same topic.
+• Most of the time, they may hold long one-sided conversations without noticing if the listener is listening or without any notion of time, and on the same topic.

 • They have a good vocabulary but have difficulties understanding the nuances in language.

 As with other disorders, the exact causes for Asperger’s are not clear.
-There may be many causes including genetics.
-Some believe that Asperger’s is associated with other disorders such as bipolar disorder or also depression.
+There may be many causes, including genetics.
+Some believe that Asperger’s is associated with other disorders, such as bipolar disorder or depression.
 It is a neurological disorder that has no specific cure.
-Most of the times kids with Asperger’s tend to become adults with Asperger’s.
-But it is possible to lead a happy, content and normal life by choosing early intervention, appropriate education and parental support.
+Most of the time, kids with Asperger’s tend to become adults with Asperger’s.
+But it is possible to lead a happy, content, and normal life by choosing early intervention, appropriate education, and parental support.

 How to help?